PVDFEST: A PRACTICAL GUIDE

 What time does everything start on Saturday?
 When is the best time to arrive?

-The festival starts at 12pm on Saturday, June 1st.
-Join us for the opening procession which starts at dusk on Empire and Washington Streets and ends up at the main Kennedy Plaza stage for the opening ceremony click here if you want to march with us!
+The festival starts at 12:00 pm on Saturday.
+Join us for the parade which starts at approximately 4:00 pm on Empire and Washington Streets and ends up at the main Kennedy Plaza stage if you want to march with us!

 I want a full experience at the festival.
 What’s the best way for me to do that?

-PVDFest 2017 will showcase a staggering range of eclectic and multidisciplinary arts, culture, and creativity from internationally-acclaimed artists to emerging talent, everything from jazz to salsa, storytelling to modern dance along the Washington Street Cultural Corridor and Greater Kennedy Plaza.
+PVDFest 2018 will showcase a staggering range of eclectic and multidisciplinary arts, culture, and creativity from internationally-acclaimed artists to emerging talent, everything from jazz to salsa, storytelling to modern dance along the Washington Street Cultural Corridor and Greater Kennedy Plaza.
 With all the offerings available it would be hard to see everything!
 If there are one or two specific performances you really want to see, plan your afternoon and evening around them.
-Take a good look at the schedule and be willing to take a chance on something new and unfamiliar.
-Sometimes your most memorable experiences will be the surprises that you discover in unexpected places.
+Be willing to take a chance on something new and unfamiliar!
+Often you will find a memorable experience in an unexpected place.

 I noticed Providence has more murals on the buildings, does that have anything to do with the festival?

-Yes, we’re about ART in any shape or form.
-You probably saw the giant murals downtown that were put up as part of last year’s Festival.
-These large-scale public creations are the work of The Avenue Concept.
+Yes, public art is a significant part of PVDFest!
+You probably saw the giant murals downtown that were put up as part of PVDFest in 2015 and 2017.
+These large-scale public creations were painted by guest artists and installed by The Avenue Concept.
 Their imaginative, engaging works have graced the walls of Providence, Buffalo, Tokyo, Hong Kong and Athens, drawing artists and viewers alike into a public conversation through collaborative drawing.
-The festival brings Washington Street Cultural Corridor to life with murals, art installations and interactive expressions of creativity.
-Don’t miss the Dean Avenue at The Dean Hotel which includes a sculpture lounge, a pop-up skate and art park, plus DJs and vendors.
+The festival brings Washington Street Cultural Corridor to life with murals, art installations and interactive creative expression.
+Don’t miss our four Public Art installations this year, located on the Civic Center Garage, City Hall steps, and at the intersection of Eddy and Westminster.
+Have you seen Mary Beth Meehan’s photographic portraits of Providence residents throughout the footprint?
+The installation, titled Seen/Unseen, will rotate for PVDFest beginning the week of May 21 2018.
+Keep an eye out for new portraits in surprising places throughout downtown.vendors.

 My friends are coming from out of town, what about accommodations?